Modelling structure and predicting dynamics of discussion threads in online boards: Dataset

 where $\mu,\sigma>0$.
 The lognormal distribution naturally emerges when considering the product of i.i.d. random variables with finite variance (see e.g. \cite{feller1968}) and it has been used in a variety of problems, for instance as a kernel to model citation dynamics \cite{Wang2013, Shen2014}.
-One could also hypothesize that the level of the comment may have an impact onto response time, but we did not find any such significant influence in the data.
+We also investigated whether the level of the comment may have an impact on its response time, but no significant influence in the data was found.

 To get a further insight into the temporal characteristics of the dataset, we consider, for each discussion, the time series $\tau$ of creation times of each comment, defined as an ordered ascending collection of timings $\tau=\{\tau_1<\tau_2<\dots <\tau_n\}$.
 Due to its non-stationarity, we characterise correlations in the time series by its \textit{local variation coefficient} $LV$ \cite{Shinomoto2003, Shinomoto2005, Miura2006, Shinomoto2011, LambiotteCeyda2015}.
 The local variation coefficient is defined by comparing temporal variations with their local rates